Polk

 District-Level NCES Analysis

-Academic infrastructure includes 19 of 160 schools offering Advanced Placement (223 AP courses district-wide), a 531.3:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 43.7% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 19 of 160 schools offering Advanced Placement (223 AP courses district-wide), a 531.3:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 40.1% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 40.8% Hispanic or Latino, 32.5% White, 22.0% African American across the district's schools.
+Its most demographically mixed campus is Winston Academy of Engineering, with a diversity index of 72.0/100.

-POLK school enrollment varies 282× across entities
+Polk school enrollment varies 282× across entities

 Source: NCES Common Core of Data NCES Common Core of Data

-POLK has higher-than-average Title I eligibility — 52.7% of the population qualifies for free or reduced-price lunch
+Polk has higher-than-average Title I eligibility — 52.7% of the population qualifies for free or reduced-price lunch

 free or reduced-price lunch eligibility is the federal threshold for Title I funding allocations, established under the Every Student Succeeds Act (ESSA, 2015).
 Areas above 75% eligibility receive concentration grants on top of the basic Title I formula.
 Regions with eligibility this high typically draw a substantially larger federal funding share relative to their local tax base, which can either offset or reinforce existing gaps depending on allocation policy.